Spine & Neurological Surgery

-Although some head injuries — such as one that causes only a brief lapse of consciousness (concussion) — can be minor, an intracranial hematoma is potentially life-threatening.
+Although some head injuries — such as one that causes only a brief lapse of consciousness, or concussion, — can be minor, an intracranial hematoma is potentially life-threatening.
 It usually requires immediate treatment, often surgery, to remove the blood.

 If the blood is localized and isn't clotting a lot, your neurosurgeon might create a burr hole through your skull and use suction to remove the liquid.

 A craniotomy is the surgical removal of part of the bone, called a bone flap, from the skull to expose your brain.
 The bone flap is replaced during the same surgical procedure or at a later date.
-It may be done to access brain tumors, reduce brain swelling, or treat aneurysms, blood clots, arteriovenous malformations (AVM) or infection.
+It may be done to access brain tumors, reduce brain swelling, or treat aneurysms, blood clots, arteriovenous malformations, or AVM, or infection.